|

 if it was not perverted by violence.
 If the violence of the European

-navigators and adventurers had been the hand-maiden of a new world order,
+navigators and adventurers had been the hand-maiden of a new world

-this cooperative order was the order of the city writ large.
+as such, this cooperative order was the order of the city writ large.

 Most contemporary